hsylife/SwiftyPickerPopover/README.md

 ```
 ### Popover types
 SwiftyPickerPopover offers you the following popovers:
-- **StringPickerPopover**: has an UIPickerView that allows user to choose a String type choice.
+- **StringPickerPopover**: has an UIPickerView that allows user to choose a SwiftyModelPicker type choice.
-- **ColumnStringPickerPopover**: has an UIPickerView of multiple columns.
+- **ColumnStringPickerPopover**: has an UIPickerView of multiple columns with SwiftyModelPicker type choice.
 - **DatePickerPopover**: has an UIDatePicker that allows user to choose a Date type choice.
 - **CountdownPickerPopover**: has an UIDatePicker specializing in countDownTimer style.